Tips for your first comic con

 What to do when you have a ‘clash’?

 A ‘clash’ is when one or more activities (talks, photo ops etc) are scheduled at the same time and I’d always say to go to the one you’ve prepaid for over the one that was on your maybe list or the free events.

 If you find you have two prepaid events at once, tell someone!
-I’ve had clashes before and the staff should be able to advise you which event to go to first, for example if you have two photo ops, one with one of the headline guests and one with a guest they’re expecting to be quieter, they’ll usually advise to see the quieter guest first as they will often have a smaller time slot.
+I’ve had clashes before and the staff should be able to advise you which event to go to first, for example, if you have two photo ops, one with one of the headline guests and one with a guest they’re expecting to be quieter, they’ll usually advise seeing the quieter guest first as they will often have a smaller time slot.
 It’s worth letting the staff at that photo op know as well, they may place you at the start of the queue.

 3. Comfy shoes